deckhouse/sds-replicated-volume/docs/FAQ.md

 In a nutshell::

 - LVM is simpler and has performance comparable to that of native disk drives;
-- LVMThin allows for snapshots and overprovisioning; however, it is twice as slow.
+- LVMThin allows for snapshots and overprovisioning; however, it is significantly slower.

 ## How do I get info about the space used?